ohmyzsh/ohmyzsh/plugins/addomzuser/README.md

 ## NOTES

 - It is assumed that the last argument will be the username.<br>*(In rare cases people provide the group as last argument)*
-- `useradd` behaviour is not changed.
+- The regular `adduser` and `useradd` commands will continue to behave as normal.

 ## Author